schlick7/LuteForMobile/docs/stuff.md

 termlist chips don't handle multiple parents well

 ##
-Need to make it so that the termform can not swipe anywhere when the dictionary is open.
-Then we need to make sure that the dictionary/webview has scrolling/swiping abilities.
+we need to make sure that the dictionary/webview has vertical scrolling/swiping abilities.
+ We NEED vertical scrolling to work in the webview.
+When we close the dictionary we want to be able to swipe the termform modal away again.
+Is this possible?
 ##

 upside down '?' are at the start (and ? at the end as well) of spanish question words but the sentence parse doesn't pull them in if its at a new sentence and it stays on the last sentence.
 Any way to do this intelligently from the language settings that we have access to or would we need to hard code this in the parser.